StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 `intro-stan/intro-stan-01s.jl` and `intro-R-users/distributions.jl`.

 In addition to clips, in the early notebook chapters (0-3) it is shown how to create the figures in the book, e.g. `Fig2.5s.jl` in `notebooks/chapter/02`.

+Results of simulations are stored as follows:

+0. stan5_1           : Stan language program
+1. m5_1s             : The sampled StanSample model
+2. q5_1s             : The Stan quap model (Particle notation)
+3.
+3. prior5_1s         : Prior samples (DataFrame)
+4. post5_1s          : Posterior samples (DataFrame)
+5. quap5_1s          : Quap approximation to posterior smaples (DataFrame)
+6.
+6. chns5_1s          : MCMCChains object (4000 samples collected from 4 chains)
+7. chns15_1qs        : MCMCChains object (10000 Stan `quap()` samples)

+As before, the `s` at the end indicates Stan.

+All models in the `models` subdirectory return 1, 2 and 6.

 ## Status